ProtocolONE/token_one/README.md

 * node 8+
 * npm
 * [truffle](http://truffleframework.com/)
-* [geth](https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Mac) to use as CLI ethereum wallet that truffle can manipulate.

 After installing, run `geth account new` to create an account on your node.